Shekinah-Myrtle/final-project/README.md

 ** Output Files**

 The script generates the following Excel files where this excel has the cleaned dataset:
-- ICE database named as 'CTPROJECTDB'
+- ICE database named as 'CTPROJECTDB.xlsx'
-- material comparsion dataset
+- Material_Comparsion_Dataset.xlsx
 - `finalDataSet.xlsx` – **Final cleaned and processed datasetfor analysis and visualization**